 For me sailing has always been a life long passion, one that started at an early age.
 I can not remember a time when the sight of a sailboat would not fascinate me.
 My mind would spend countless hours wondering what it would be like to glide across the water with just the wind filling my sails.
 I always knew that someday I would sail across oceans just for the enjoyment of it all.
 I always knew I was a Sailor.

 Sailing for me started when I was 16.
-I was born and raised in Southern California in a small town inland a few hours inland from the coast.
+I was born and raised in Southern California in a small town a few hours inland from the coast.
 My first sailing adventure started with a borrowed 16 foot Hobiecat that my uncle owned.
 How difficult could it be right?
 Well, the first few hours were interesting to say the least!
 My friend Tony and I were able to get the boat rigged and into the water for the first time with out much trouble.
 Soon after we were gliding across the lake thinking we got this figured out!
 About that same time the first big gust of wind caught us off guard and promptly flipped the boat over.
 Not all that uncommon with Hobiecat’s but my first time being flipped over in the water!
-Tony and I swam the mast around into to the wind, then swam back around the hulls, pulled on the righting line, and watched the mast lift up out of the water and back up into the sky.
-Just like in the instruction book!!
+Tony and I swam the mast around into to the wind, then swam back to the hulls, we pulled on the righting line which we looped over the pontoon that was up in the air and watched the mast slowly lift up out of the water and back up into the sky.
+Just like I read in the instruction book!!
 Well no sooner did the boat came down on both pontoons that it promptly flipped over the other way!
 Once again we righted the boat, this time with the main sail loosened up a bit.
-Well this time the boat stayed upright but took off across the lake at an alarming speed, leaving Tony and I treading water in the middle of the lake!!
+Well this time the boat stayed upright but took off across the lake at an alarming speed, leaving Tony and I behind treading water in the middle of the lake!!
 After some time we were rescued and given a ride to the Hobiecat which had safely beached itself on the far side of the lake.
 I will never forget that lesson, do not let go of the boat!!